lukepafford/ansible_role_python/README.md

 python
 =========
-The goal is to provide a reliable way of ensuring a specific Python executable exists at a known path, which can be used as the `executable` argument for the `pip` module.
+The goal is to provide a reliable way of ensuring a specific Python executable exists at a known path, which can be used as the `virtualenv_python` argument for the `pip` module.

 You do not need to worry about setting any 'become' values.
 The role will